LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 LinguaLift Japanese Review

 The LinguaLift Japanese course consists of four levels, and each level has 25 individual lessons.
-The lessons are mostly in English and cover a lot of different topics, like learning kanji, hiragana, and katakana and talking about your job, traveling through Japan, and even medical emergencies.
+The lessons are mostly in English and cover different topics, like learning kanji, hiragana, and katakana, and talking about your job, traveling through Japan, and even medical emergencies.
 LinguaLift is a great way to start learning Japanese, but it will only help you achieve an intermediate level.
 In addition, you won’t practice speaking with LinguaLift, so you may need to find other ways to improve this skill.

 Having said that, LinguaLift does give you the tools and resources to significantly improve your reading and writing skills.
 I was impressed with how much emphasis the course places on reading and writing Japanese characters right from the beginning.
 The course also incorporates quite a bit of audio and video to help improve your listening comprehension.